KfirHev/KfirDemoAutomation/README.md

 Future updates will aim to extend the functionality and robustness of this framework, with potential additions including:

-- Expanded browser compatibility for cross-browser testing
+- Expanded browser compatibility for cross-browser testing in headless mode as an cmd line option
 - Demonstration of API testing and backend database integration
 - Enhanced reporting capabilities, such as Allure integration for richer test insights
 - CI/CD pipeline configuration, including Jenkins job setup